 Grips are one of three contact points a rider has with a mountain bike.
 You hang on for dear life on white-knuckle descents and sprints, and use them to guide your bike through winding singletrack and over rocks and jumps.

-Just like shorts and shoes, everybody has their preference when it comes to grips, and what suits someone who wears a children's size large glove isn't going to be comfortable for another person who can palm a watermelon.
+Just like saddles and shoes, everybody has their preference when it comes to grips, and what suits someone who wears a children's size glove isn't going to be comfortable for another person who can palm a watermelon.

 1. Lock on vs Slide on